mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 # Whitelabeling: Theme Management for Meeting Rooms

 Use the themes API to create themes with different colors, logos, or texts.
-Themes can be applied to one room, a few rooms, or all the meeting rooms in the account.
+Themes can be applied to one room, a few rooms, or all the meeting rooms in the application.

 ## Prerequisites